feliciovcm/feliciovcm/README.md

 - 🌱 I’m currently learning backend development skills to improve my knowlogde.

-- 🔭 I’m currently working on finding my first job as developer.
+- 🔭 I’m currently working in a project for WORKALOVE as front-end developer.

 - 👯 I’m looking to collaborate on your project, company, or anything that I can show and improve my development skills.